Peer Influence on West Point Cadets' Civil War Allegiances: Results

 \subsection{Additional Analyses}

-We conduct six supplementary analyses to explore (1) whether peer influence within a shared cohort is of greatest significance (compared to adjacent cohorts), (2) how the effect of peers on cadets varied across different various time-frames, (3) potential differences between peers who graduated and those who dropped out, (4) how incorporating non-participants of the war affects our conclusions, (5) how accounting for cash-crop employment shapes peer influence, and (6) estimates based on defining peers by appointment state rather than home state.
-We describe the results from these analyses below.
+We conduct six supplementary analyses to account for (1) whether the effect of peers on cadets could vary with shifting political environments, (2) potential differences between peers who graduated and those who dropped out, (3) whether non-participants in the war affect the results, (4) whether cash-crop employment shapes peer influence, and (5) whether defining peers by appointment state rather than home state matters.
+Finally, in our exercise (6), we examine post-war career outcomes to trace some consequences of cadets' choices.